Inside this article

 3. Use free shipping as a tool to gain customer loyalty

-Promoting free shipping during special periods like Valentine’s Day or Christmas means that, next year, they’ll remember your free shipping deal and will be more likely to purchase from you over your competitors.
+At the same time, you can offer free shipping during special periods like Valentine’s Day or Christmas.
+Doing so means that, next year, they’ll remember your free shipping deal and will be more likely to purchase from you again, increasing customer loyalty and retention.

 4. Free shipping, yes, but only for some products